 Do an online search and look through news releases for information about an individual or firm.
 The news can often tell you about unhappy victims, court cases and even rumours that you may want to further investigate.
-You can also keep up to date with the latest investor alerts from across the country.

 The CSA offers several free educational tools and resources for investors, including: